 Getting her medical records fixed was a hassle.
 In fact, the people at the doctor’s office said that her records would not have said she had two children if she had not told them about it.

-At the Weitz Firm, we know that this may not seem like a big deal, but medical record errors can lead to major problems, including a misdiagnosis.
+At The Weitz Firm, LLC, we know that this may not seem like a big deal, but medical record errors can lead to major problems, including a misdiagnosis.
 If you need a Camden failure to diagnose attorney, you can count on our team to be there for you.

 According to the article we discuss above, around 70 percent of medical records have the wrong information.